apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_promote.md

 ---
-title: kbcli cluster cancel-ops
+title: kbcli cluster promote
 ---

-Cancel the pending/creating/running OpsRequest which type is vscale or hscale.
+Promote a non-primary or non-leader instance as the new primary or leader of the cluster

 ```
-kbcli cluster cancel-ops NAME [flags]
+kbcli cluster promote NAME [--component=<comp-name>] [--instance <instance-name>] [flags]
 ```

 ### Examples

 ```
-  # cancel the opsRequest which is not completed.
+  # Promote the instance mycluster-mysql-1 as the new primary or leader.
+  kbcli cluster promote mycluster --instance mycluster-mysql-1

+  # Promote a non-primary or non-leader instance as the new primary or leader, the new primary or leader is determined by the system.
+  kbcli cluster promote mycluster

+  # If the cluster has multiple components, you need to specify a component, otherwise an error will be reported.
-  kbcli cluster cancel-ops <opsRequestName>
+  kbcli cluster promote mycluster --component=mysql --instance mycluster-mysql-1
 ```

 ### Options

 ```
-      --auto-approve   Skip interactive approval before cancel the opsRequest
+      --auto-approve                   Skip interactive approval before promote the instance
+      --component string               Specify the component name of the cluster, if the cluster has multiple components, you need to specify a component
+      --dry-run string[="unchanged"]   Must be "client", or "server".
+If with client strategy, only print the object that would be sent, and no data is actually sent.
+If with server strategy, submit the server-side request, but no data is persistent. (default "none")
-  -h, --help           help for cancel-ops
+  -h, --help                           help for promote
+      --instance string                Specify the instance name as the new primary or leader of the cluster, you can get the instance name by running "kbcli cluster list-instances"
+      --name string                    OpsRequest name. if not specified, it will be randomly generated
+  -o, --output format                  prints the output in the specified format.
+Allowed values: JSON and YAML (default yaml)
+      --ttlSecondsAfterSucceed int     Time to live after the OpsRequest succeed
 ```

 ### Options inherited from parent commands